-Theory and clinical evaluations will be based on; performance, attendance and behavior.
-A student must meet the objectives in theory and clinical applications.
+Theory and clinical/practical evaluations will be based on; performance, attendance and behavior.
+A student

 A satisfactory grade of "C" (70%) or better must be achieved to pass the class.
 Students who fail a class/subject must repeat the class/subject.